AlaaLab/ER-Reason/docs/index.md

 5. **Final Diagnosis:** Formulation of the final patient diagnosis

 ### Physician-Authored Rationales
-- Includes **72 expert-authored rationales** explaining the clinical decision-making process.
+- Includes **72 expert-authored rationales** explaining their clinical decision-making process.
-- Provides a unique "gold standard" for evaluating **why** decisions are made, which is often missing from traditional EHR data.
+- Provides a unique "gold standard" for evaluating reasoning in medical decisions, which is often missing from traditional EHR data.

 ---

 This benchmark is a significant step forward in evaluating the real-world applicability of LLMs in emergency care by moving beyond factual recall to assess **true clinical reasoning, pattern recognition, and decision-making** under realistic conditions.